hi-Kartik2004/CraftFolio/setup-in-local.md

 `This will create a copy of the project in your account.`

 ### Step 2
-Visit the forked repository, it would should ideally by at `github.com/<your github username>/<forked repo name, mostly craftfolio>`
+Visit the forked repository, it would should be at `github.com/<your github username>/<forked repo name, mostly craftfolio>`

 ### Step 3
 Run the following command in your git bash/terminal